PennyArnold/-liri-node-app/README.md

         •	Plot of the movie
         •	Actors in the movie
         If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

+        To see a video of the working code, go to the following web files within this folder: assets\movie-this default.webm and assets\movie-this.webm

 2.3.4	Do-what-it-says
-        LIRI do-what-it-says returns one of the following:
+        LIRI do-what-it-says returns the following:
         •	Spotify-this-song for "I Want it That Way"

-        •	Movie-this for “Napoleon Dynamite”
-        •	Concert-this for “Toby Mac”
+        To see a video of the working code, go to the following web files within this folder: assets\do-what-it-says.webm